dcwalton2015/empowerbase/wp-content/plugins/social-media-builder/readme.txt

 * CSS bug fixed.

 = 1.2.0 =
-* Added new feature which will allow you to control spaceing between social buttons.
+* Added new feature which will allow you to control spacing between social buttons.

 = 1.1.9 =
 * Frontend bug fixed.